Hey Kids (Start Here)

 He has, improbably, fallen asleep on the hardwood floor.

-Something is wrong with Newton, because he’s currently half atop the coffee table, looking only semiconscious.
+Something is wrong with Newton, because he’s atop the coffee table, looking only semiconscious.

-Hermann puts this information together with the fading ache in his ribs and shoulder and comes to the conclusion that Newton stepped on him, likely because Hermann is currently on the floor.
+Hermann puts this information together with the fading ache in his ribs and shoulder and comes to the conclusion that Newton stepped on him, likely because Hermann is lying on the floor.

-“Seriously,” Newton says, interrupting Hermann’s oscillating thought models as he consolidates all askew limbs into a semi-fetal curl atop of the coffee table.
+“Seriously.”
+Newton interrupts Hermann’s oscillating thought models as he consolidates his askew limbs into a semi-fetal curl on the coffee table.
 “Seriously?”

-“Good morning,” Hermann rasps, not even bothering to sit, feeling increasingly hopeless about the coming day as more details of the previous one come back to him.
-His throat is intolerably sore from the seven hours of reading he’d done the previous evening.
+“Good morning.”
+Hermann doesn’t bother to sit, already hopeless about the coming day as more details of the previous one come back to him.
+His throat is intolerably sore from the hours of reading he’d done the night before.

 Newton is not a morning person.